frederic-perez/AmE-dictionary/data/dictionary.md

 __gunnysack__ _n_ :three: (gunnysacks) A bag made of burlap.
 __gunship__ _n_ _Helicopter gunships._
 __gunslinger__ _n_ __1__ One who is armed with a gun, especially an outlaw. :es: _pistolero_ __2__ :two: A quarterback who plays the position in a decisive, aggressive manner.
 In order to be a gunslinger you must have the ability to throw deep, accurate passes. _The speed of a gunslinger._
-__gunwale__ _n_ :three::mega: /ˈɡʌnəl/ (gunnel) [:scroll: From gun + wale (a plank along the side of a ship), from its use as a support for guns in earlier times.]
+__gunwale__ _n_ :four::mega: /ˈɡʌnəl, ˈgʌn l/ (gunnel) [:scroll: From gun + wale (a plank along the side of a ship), from its use as a support for guns in earlier times.]
 The upper edge of the side of a ship or a boat.
 The word is often used in the idiom “to the gunwales” meaning to be full, almost overflowing.
 __guppy__ _n_ :four: Small freshwater fish of South America and the West Indies; often kept in aquariums.
 __gurgle__ _v_ :two::hammer: (gurgled, gurgling) _He gurgled._
 __gurney__ _n_ :four::hammer: